dsagman/picat/readme_hkj.md

 - Because we are looking to know the time to press the button, the variable `T` is set to a range of possible values.
 - The notation `::` means that the variable is within the set of values of the list on the right side of the expression.
 - The notation `1..5` means "a list with items 1 to 5 i.e., [1,2,3,4,5]`
-- We aren't given a range of times, so the program sets the range of the solution T to between 0 and `maxint_small()`, which is not very small.
-It's 72,057,594,037,927,935.
-  hakank: Thats' 2**56-1, and it the largest possible value that's are allowed in a decision variable, and the smallest value is -2**56-1.
+- We aren't given a range of times, so the program sets the range of the solution T to between 0 and `maxint_small()`, which is not very small: it's 72,057,594,037,927,935, aka $2^{56}-1$, and it the largest possible value that's allowed in a decision variable, and the smallest value is $-2^{56}-1$.
 - `solve` is a predicate and unifies `T` with the solution.
 - If you wanted all the solutions, `solve_all` is a function and looks like `Sols = solve_all(T).`
 - On this problem the `cp` solver is the fastest, but that's not always the case.